elementor/elementor-developers-docs/src/scripts-styles/frontend-styles.md

 # Frontend Styles

 When using custom stylesheets, they must be registered to all pages using Elementor.
-Use the `elementor/frontend/before_enqueue_styles` or `elementor/frontend/after_enqueue_styles` action hooks which are fired when Elementor frontend styles are registered and enqueued.
+Use the `elementor/frontend/before_enqueue_styles` or `elementor/frontend/after_enqueue_styles` action hooks, which are fired when Elementor frontend styles are registered and enqueued.

 ## Registering Frontend Styles